 After a week of rain, Florentine and Pig are ready to do something outdoors and decide to have a picnic, but getting the apples needed for Pig’s favorite treat proves to be a challenge.
 Includes directions for making “Pig’s Pretty Picnic Bunting” and recipes for “Apple and carrot muffins with squidgy lemon icing” and “Florentine’s home-made pink lemonade with fresh berry ice cubes “.

-This book introduces the different culinary regions of Mexico and presents many kinds of recipes for traditional Mexico dishes.
+This book introduces the different culinary regions of India and presents many kinds of recipes for traditional Indian dishes.